When was the last time you said out loud: I feel sad or, I’m angry?

 I call these more sophisticated and adult ways of describing how we feel intellectualized emotions.

-We’re able to do this — to intellectualize our emotions — through two tricks of language:
+We’re able to intellectualize our emotions like this through two tricks of language:

 What’s so bad about intellectualizing my emotions a bit?
 Especially if it helps me avoid pain?

-In my experience, there are three subtle but powerful threats to our wellbeing that come from the habit of intellectualizing our emotions.
+In my experience, there are three subtle but powerful threats to our emotional health and well-being that come from the habit of intellectualizing our emotions.